 Arthroscopic Shoulder Surgery Q&A

+Arthroscopic Shoulder is a minimally invasive procedure used to diagnose and treat shoulder disorders including impingement and rotator cuff injuries.
+The treatment typically gets done in less than an hour.
 If you have injured your shoulder or have pain that is not responding to other treatments, you may need arthroscopic shoulder surgery (Labral Ligament Repair Surgery and Shoulder Rotator Cuff Repair).
-For more information, call us or schedule an appointment online.
+Consult Dr. Thomas Gautsch MD to determine if you can be treated with arthroscopic surgery.
+For more information, contact us or schedule an appointment online.
 We have convenient locations for you in Gallatin, TN and Nashville, TN.

 Table of Contents: